jeyakumark/fileread/README.md

 -----

 1. Make page links open a menu in explorer, with options to view the original question or filter by it?
-2. Add recording notice, and don't record during start form.
-3. Older adroid device does not seem to be seeking correctly.
+2. Older adroid device does not seem to be seeking correctly.
-4. Playback and recording in traditional browsers?
+3. Playback and recording in desktop browsers.

 Other tools